Half-Caste Act

-Half-Caste Act was the common name given to Acts of Parliament passed in Victoria (Aboriginal Protection Act 1886) and Western Australia (Aborigines Protection Act 1886) in 1886.
-They became the model for legislation to control Aboriginal people throughout Australia - Queensland's Aboriginals Protection and Restriction of the Sale of Opium Act 1897, NSW/ACT's Aboriginal Protection Act 1909, the Northern Territory Aboriginals Act 1910, South Australia's Aborigines Act 1911, and Tasmania's Cape Barren Island Reserve Act 1912.
+Half-Caste Act was the common name given to Acts of Parliament passed in the colony of Victoria (Aboriginal Protection Act 1886) and the colony of Western Australia (Aborigines Protection Act 1886) in 1886.
+They became the model for legislation to control Aboriginal people throughout Australia - Queensland's Aboriginals Protection and Restriction of the Sale of Opium Act 1897; NSW/ACT's Aboriginal Protection Act 1909; the Northern Territory Aboriginals Act 1910; South Australia's Aborigines Act 1911; and Tasmania's Cape Barren Island Reserve Act 1912.

-The various related Acts allowed the seizure of "half-caste" children (i.e., mixed race children) and their forcible removal from their parents.
+The various related Acts allowed the seizure of "half-caste" children (i.e. mixed race children; a term now deemed offensive) and their forcible removal from their parents.
 This was theoretically to provide them with better homes than those afforded by typical Aboriginal people, where they could grow up to work as domestic servants, and also for social engineering.
-"Half-caste" people were distinguished from "full-blood" Aboriginal people.

 The removed children are now known as the Stolen Generations.

 These Acts were a major impetus for a 1967 referendum question.
 Some of the controls first created by the Acts remained in place until the early 1970s.

 Victoria

-The Victorian Half-Caste Act 1886 (in full, an Act to amend an Act entitled "An Act to Provide for the Protection and Management of the Aboriginal Natives of Victoria") was an extension and expansion of the Aboriginal Protection Act 1869 which gave extensive powers over the lives of Aboriginal people in the colony of Victoria to the Board for the Protection of Aborigines, including regulation of residence, employment, custody of children and marriage.
+The Victorian Half-Caste Act 1886 (in full, an Act to amend an Act entitled "An Act to Provide for the Protection and Management of the Aboriginal Natives of Victoria") was an extension and expansion of the Aboriginal Protection Act 1869, which gave extensive powers over the lives of Aboriginal people in the colony of Victoria to the Board for the Protection of Aborigines, including regulation of residence, employment, custody of children and marriage.

 The 1886 Act enabled the expulsion of Aboriginal people of mixed descent ("half-castes") aged from eight to 34 from the Aboriginal reserves.
 This was intended to incorporate them into mainstream European society.
-These expulsions separated families and communities, causing distress and leading to protest.
-The expulsions and other policies led to the decline in the population of the reserves, and for much of their land to be sold or leased to European settlers.
+These expulsions separated families and communities, causing distress and leading to protests.
+The expulsions and other policies led to a decline in the population of the reserves, and for much of their land to be sold or leased to European settlers.
 By 1926 all Victorian Aboriginal reserves had been closed except for Lake Tyers in Gippsland which had a population of about 250.